cedar-policy/rfcs/text/0024-schema-syntax.md

 ### Namespace format

 ```
-namespace "My::Namespace" {
+namespace My::Namespace {
   ...
 }
 ```

-A Schema can have multiple namespace declarations.
+A Schema can have zero or more namespace declarations.
 The contents of each (`...` above) comprise entity, action, and common-type declarations, all of which are unordered; i.e., they are all allowed to mutually refer to one another (but see discussion on common types below).
 The recommended style is to put entity declarations first, followed by action declarations, with common type declarations interspersed as needed.
 Entity, action, and common types referenced in the same namespace in which they are defined need not be prefixed by that namespace.

+Entity, action, and common-type declarations can appear on their own, outside of any namespace; in that case they are implicitly within the empty namespace.

 ### Entity declarations